Guittard Station in Marshall County, Kansas, was a travelers’ rest, an Overland stage stop, and a Pony Express Station in 1860.

 George Guittard, a French immigrant, came to America in 1833.
 He journeyed west in 1857 with his family of five, traveling by rail to St. Louis, Missouri, then by river steamer to St. Joseph, and by ox team to Kansas.
 Their ranch on Vermillion Creek became the first permanent settlement in northeast Marshall County.

-In 1859 George Guittard built a 12-room, two-story lodge to accommodate the needs of more people passing by wagon, coach, and horseback.
+In 1859, George Guittard built a 12-room, two-story lodge to accommodate more people passing by wagon, coach, and horseback.
 Guittard Station became a thoroughfare for Russell, Majors, and Waddell’s Overland stage line and the Fort Leavenworth to Fort Kearny Military Road.
-The station served as an inn to refresh travelers, sell supplies and water, graze and shelter animals, and aid in repairing wagons and coaches.
+The station served as an inn to refresh travelers, sell supplies and water, graze and shelter animals, and repair wagons and coaches.

 As part of its mail dispatch between Missouri and California, this location became a relay station for the famous Pony Express in 1860.
 The station had two stables with over 20 horses.
 Mounts were prepared for riders, saddled and ready.
 A fresh horse, water, and food made Guittard Station a welcome stop after a fast ride across the rolling green prairie.
 In late 1860, the noted English traveler Richard F. Burton saw the Pony Express rider arrive at Guittard’s Station.
 Burton described the station as a “clump of board houses on the far side of a shady, well-wooded creek—the Vermillion, a tributary of the Big Blue River…”